Microscopy New Zealand Conference 2024

 Registration

-Get in early and save by registering by 5 pm NZT Friday 27th September 2024.
+Register by NZT 5:00pm 23rd November 2024.
 Registration is through an online form managed by Conference & Events Ltd. Register using the link here.

 - Limited-space workshops (Monday or Friday) are available for between $40 and $80 per attendee.